Truck Accident Lawyer

 As with all cases we handle, when we’re hired to represent you in a commercial trucking accident case, we prepare the claim as if we will go to trial.
 First, we obtain the data from the driver’s logbook, the truck’s black box and ECM records.
 We also immediately send experts to investigate the scene of the accident, including the vehicles involved in the truck crash.

 Since our attorneys have handled many commercial trucking cases in the past, we have strong relationships with witnesses and investigators ready to prove your case.
 This can be incredibly advantageous when it comes to receiving the full and fair value of your case.
 We consult with our client’s treating doctors and as well as our medical experts to determine the severity of our client’s injuries, and the cost and frequency of medical care our clients will require in the future.

-After determining how the crash occurred, the effect the crash had, and will continue to have, on our client’s health and future earning potential, we work with our experts and engineers to determine what the truck driver could and should have done to avoid the crash.
+After determining how the crash occurred, the effect the crash had, and will continue to have, on our client’s health and future earning potential, we work with our experts to determine what the truck driver could and should have done to avoid the crash.
 We then assess and evaluate the total amount of compensation needed to ensure that our clients are able to care and provide for themselves and their families for the rest of their lives.